betaflight/betaflight.com/docs/development/API/Dshot.md

 123 123456789
 ```

-If we have a closer look, we can see that the same eRPM value can (under certain circcumstances) be coded in different ways:
+If we have a closer look, we can see that the same eRPM value can (under certain circumstances) be coded in different ways:

 ```
 000 000000010 = 000000010